yngmjgsd/mint-encrypted-install-btrfs-swap/README.md

 could erase your hard drive!
 Make sure you test anything in a virtual machine before trying it on your real machine.

-I also suggest that you do not use it against the drives where the existing OSes are installed (unless, until you practice with teh script and know how to use it before that).
-Better to practice inside a virtual machine before doing it on a real system.
+I also suggest that you do not use it against the drives where the existing OSes are installed (unless, until you practice with the script and know how to use it before that).
+It is better to practice inside a virtual machine before doing it on a real system.

 [1] You can install multiple Linux systems *inside* the same encrypted container (using different logical volumes as **`/`**), and the bootloader will